 \section{Abstract}

-We conduct a systematic search for quasars with periodic variations from the archival photometric data of the Zwicky Transient Facility (ZTF) by cross matching with the quasar catalogues of the Sloan Digital Sky Survey and \citeauthor{Veron2010}.
-We first select out primitive periodic candidates using the methods of the generalized Lomb-Scargle periodogram and auto-correlation function, and then estimate the false-alarm probability of the periodicity and calculate the Bayesian information criterion to compare between periodic and purely stochastic models.
-As such, we finally identify a sample of 127 candidates with the most significant periodic variations out of 143,700 quasars.
-This is the largest periodic quasar sample so far, thus providing a useful guiding sample for studying origins of quasar periodicity considering the moderate sampling rate and high-quality photometry of the ZTF data.
-We summarize the basic properties of the sample and briefly discuss the implications.
+We conduct a systematic search for quasars with periodic variations from the archival photometric data of the Zwicky Transient Facility by cross-matching with the quasar catalogs of the Sloan Digital Sky Survey and V{\'e}ron-Cetty \& V{\'e}ron.
+We first select out 184 primitive periodic candidates using the generalized Lomb-Scargle periodogram and auto-correlation function and then estimate their statistical significance of periodicity based on two red-noise models, i.e., damped random walk (DRW) and single power-law (SPL) models.
+As such, we finally identify 106 (DRW) and 86 (SPL) candidates with the most significant periodic variations out of 143,700 quasars.
+We further compare DRW and SPL models using Bayes factors, which indicate a relative preference of the SPL model for our primitive sample.
+We thus adopt the candidates identified with SPL as the final sample and summarize its basic properties.
+We extend the light curves of the selected candidates by supplying other archival survey data to verify their periodicity.
+However, only three candidates (with 6-8 cycles of periods) meet the selection criteria.
+This result clearly implies that, instead of being strictly periodic, the variability must be quasi-periodic or caused by stochastic red-noise.
+This exerts a challenge to the existing search approaches and calls for developing new effective methods.